 You know, and I just think about it, like I was the kid, with glasses in class, and there was like one kid with an inhaler.
 And that was about it.
 Maybe one kid was a little fat.
-And we, you know, maybe make fun of him for being a little chubby, but nothing mean, right.
+And we, you know, maybe make fun of him for being a little chubby, but nothing mean, right?
 And that was, that was kind of it.
 And now, I kind of just look at kids.
 And I think, wow, these kids look really like sick.
 Like for lack of a better word.
 Sometimes, you know, noses are always running, can’t sit still these impulse things going on right now.

 I just think like, wow, you know, like this, this tides kind of coming, you know, what’s the next generation supposed to look like?
 For we started hitting records, we were talking about food.
 And I say, a treat for me growing up, like once a month, my granny would take me to McDonald’s, and I would get a happy meal, like once a month.
-And I say even then that happy meal, the chemicals in that burger, fries and Coke, or even made and allow it to be used yet now versus what a child might be eating more commonly than once a month.
+And I say even then that happy meal, the chemicals in that burger, fries, and Coke, or even made and allow it to be used yet now versus what a child might be eating more commonly than once a month.

 This isn’t to vilify McDonald’s or anything, but I just say like, it might look like that same burger and tastes like that same burger that we had when we were kids.
 But it’s chemically, it’s not the same food.
-It’s like completely foreign to our body.
+It’s like completely foreign to our bodies.
 I haven’t worked with an autistic child or I haven’t even heard of an autistic child yet that didn’t have gut issues going on at the same time.
-Like to me, there’s a three-legged stool between the gut, the nervous system, and the immune system, they all have to develop in tandem.
+Like me, there’s a three-legged stool between the gut, the nervous system, and the immune system, they all have to develop in tandem.
 If they don’t, then the stool falls over.
-You know, what’s really cool about the gut.
+You know, what’s really cool about the gut?

-We can’t even agree what a healthy gut looks like.
+We can’t even agree on what a healthy gut looks like.
 Yes.
 Yeah.
 You know, everybody’s like, you know, everyone says, quote, unquote, fix the gut.
 But it’s not like blood work where, for example, we’re supposed to have the same fasting blood sugar.
 It’s kind of everybody’s supposed to have the same fasting blood sugar, right?
 I can’t do that with the gut.